Women’s Health & Awareness of Heart Disease

-In fact, despite the continued destigmatization of plastic surgery, the growing number of resources for breast cancer treatment and prevention – and even the fact that health insurance is legally required to cover the costs of reconstruction after breast cancer – less than half of all women who require mastectomy were offered breast enlargement or reconstruction surgery as of 2017, and fewer than 20 percent opted for immediate reconstruction.
+In fact, despite the continued destigmatization of plastic surgery like breast reduction, the growing number of resources for breast cancer treatment and prevention – and even the fact that health insurance is legally required to cover the costs of reconstruction after breast cancer – less than half of all women who require mastectomy were offered breast enlargement or reconstruction surgery as of 2017, and fewer than 20 percent opted for immediate reconstruction.

 Who is More Likely To Get Heart Disease?

 The risk of heart disease increases with age but younger women are also susceptible to this risk.
 In order to know your personal risk of developing heart disease, whether young or old, it is important to have a heart check-up with your local Melbourne GP.
 Besides having regular check-ups, there are other ways to promote women’s health and prevent heart disease.
 Over 90% of Australian women can modify at least one heart disease risk factor and 50% have two or three modifiable risk factors.
 For more on modern women health solutions we recommend to read this review about the borax suppositories | FlowerPower.